 We currently have a president that refuses to commit to a peaceful transition of power.
 While his press secretary said he would accept the results of a “fair and free election,” Trump continues to claim that the only way he could possibly lose is in a rigged election.
 Therefore, if Trump loses, the election is rigged and he will not accept it.
 He’s told the public exactly what his train of attack will be: mail-in voting.
 He will say that there were millions of fraudulent ballots cast in Biden’s favor, with reports indicating he already has lawyers ready to challenge the results.
 Under a country that values democracy, this would be disqualifying for a president; and yet, this hasn’t phased Trump supporters at all.

 In fact, I would bet many conservatives will support Trump’s attempts to overturn the results of the election, should he lose.
-It’s become obvious through the course of this presidency that his supporters don’t care if the President breaks the law or threatens democracy.
-Take the Trump administration’s constant violation of the Hatch Act, his request to the Ukrainian President for a public announcement that the country is investigating his political opponent, or the launch of tear gas into a peaceful protest for a photo opp.
+It’s become obvious through the course of this presidency that his supporters don’t care if the president breaks the law or threatens democracy.
+Take the Trump administration’s constant violation of the Hatch Act, his request to the Ukrainian president for a public announcement that the country is investigating his political opponent, or the launch of tear gas into a peaceful protest for a photo opp.
 Combined with his attacks on the press, these actions are parallel to that of dictators in Belarus, Russia, China, and North Korea.
-And yet, the president has a remarkably consistent approval rating.
+Still, the president has a remarkably consistent approval rating.

-Another reason for this shift is a frustration with democracy itself.
+Another reason for this shift is frustration with democracy itself.
 Polarization has created a Congress that is unwilling to compromise.
-This means that, when playing by the rules, any given president will accomplish very little on their agenda, especially with a House or Senate ruled by the opposing party.
+This means that, when playing by the rules, any given president will accomplish very little of their agenda, especially with a House or Senate ruled by the opposing party.
 The administrations of George W. Bush and Barack Obama are not viewed favorably by the party’s bases, because they failed to bring about any sustainable change.

 America holds itself as a country that lets the will of the people rule, but if the will of the people rejects democracy, the institution will collapse in on itself.